bioinf/Sibelia/SIBELIA.md

 "--lastk" cmd parameter if it is set, where Kn is the value of K used for the last stage (see section "Fine tuning").

+If one is interested in graph output only, he or she can use the "--noblocks"
+option:

+	--noblocks

+In this case Sibelia doesn't compute the synteny blocks and doesn't ouput them, but can output the graph.
+For example, to get only non-modified compressed de Bruijn grahp for k=25, one can use the following command line:

+	Sibelia -k run.stage --noblocks -g -m 25 <input_file>

+Where "run.stage" contains single number "0".

 Fine tuning
 ===========
 Here we will describe parameters that can affect computation results.